modl/modl.github.io/_posts/2013-12-02-candlesticks-and-ipos.md

 This chart doesn't show the $26 open price, and the opening 'dialtone' on the chart misleads around when trading actually started.

-In fact, showing the open price proved to be the hardest part of anyone in the world showing a good IPO day chart -- weird spikes, or overly flat charts that didn't show what had truly happened.
+In fact, showing the open price proved to be the hardest part for anyone on the web showing a good IPO day chart -- weird spikes, or overly flat charts that didn't show what had truly happened.
 This led to a discussion mountain and candlestick charts.

 ###Let's start with a quick lesson in charting stocks: